ParadigmFoundation/zaidan-dealer-specification/README.md

 -   All supported assets MUST each have a unique string identifier called a "ticker" (e.g. DAI, ZRX, WETH).
 -   Implementations MUST use arbitrary precision (or sufficiently precise fixed-precision) representations for integers.
 -   Implementations MUST NOT use floating points in the public API, except where denoting units of time.
+-   Implementations MUST use Array for return values and request parameters (in accordance with the JSONRPC specification).
 -   Implementations MAY support batch requests, in accordance with the JSONRPC 2.0 specification.
 -   Implementations SHOULD support Ether (ETH) trading, and if so, MUST do so via the canonical [WETH contract](https://etherscan.io/address/0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2) for the active network.
 -   Implementations MAY require that quote requests include the potential taker's address.
     -   The address provided by the taker MAY be used to restrict the `takerAddress` of the quotes underlying signed 0x order.
     -   Implementations MAY record and use the address provided by the taker to influence pricing or to restrict quote provision for blacklisted takers.
--   Implementations MAY use Arrays or Objects for return values and parameters (in accordance with the JSONRPC specification).
-    -   If arrays are used, the index specified in each method MUST match the implementation.
-    -   If objects are used, the keys MUST match the name specified for each parameter.

 ## Encoding